BSC-CNS-EAPM/AdaptivePELE/docs/_sources/Examples.rst.txt

 * **independent**: Trajectories are run independently, as in the original PELE.
 It may be useful to restart simulations or to use the analysis scripts built for AdaptivePELE.

+* **independentMetric**: Trajectories are run independently, as in the original PELE.
+Howeveer in this method, instead of starting the next epoch from the last snapshot of the previous we start from the one that maximizes or minimizes a certain metric.

 * **UCB**: Upper confidence bound.

 * **FAST**: FAST strategy (see J. Chem.
 Theory Comput., 2015, 11 (12), pp 5747–5757).